niklaushirt/cp4waiops-training/content/Installing Operator/install_operator_03.md

 ##

 {{< hint type=info title="Info" >}}
-ibm-operator-catalog also contains the catalogs for other IBM Cloud Paks®.
+The IBM Operator Catalog also contains the catalogs for other IBM Cloud Paks®.
 If multiple IBM Cloud Paks are installed on your cluster, then the polling attribute is configured for all of them.\
 You can go to Operators/OperatorHub in your Openshift Web Console to check out the available Operators .
 {{< /hint >}}